jeremyf/take-on-development/chapters/rake.md

 ## The Rake Field Manual

-My appreciation continues to grow.
+My appreciation for Rake continues to grow.
 Fanned ever higher by [Avdi Grim's "Learn advanced Rake in 7 episode"](http://devblog.avdi.org/2014/04/30/learn-advanced-rake-in-7-episodes/) and his upcoming ["Rake Field Manual"](http://www.rakefieldmanual.com/).

 I'm not going to dive any further into this than to say, take a look at Avdi Grim's resources.
 He's built [Quarto - an ebook generation toolchain powered by Rake](https://github.com/avdi/quarto).